tim-balloon/tim-memos/Testflight_Power.md

 We have 4 batteries, two parallel sets of two in series, for a nominal voltage of ~28 V (14 + 14).
 When batteries are connected in series, the capacity stays the same, but the voltage increases.
 When batteries are connected in parallel, their capacities add, so the battery array behaves like a 28 V, 84 A hr battery.

-The manufacturer considers discharging to 80% a "deep cycle", [claiming](https://www.batterymart.com/p-odyssey-pc1200-battery.html?utm_source=google&utm_medium=cpc&utm_campaign=18144606429&gad_source=1&gclid=Cj0KCQiAx9q6BhCDARIsACwUxu7U8NUr7zrgQoIfiUHgb1XryHLgmUqRBOqRwQNKnctmEoWuCiB9eOQaAuvgEALw_wcB) "400 cycles at 80% depth of discharge".
+The manufacturer considers discharging 80% of the capacity a "deep cycle", [claiming](https://www.batterymart.com/p-odyssey-pc1200-battery.html?utm_source=google&utm_medium=cpc&utm_campaign=18144606429&gad_source=1&gclid=Cj0KCQiAx9q6BhCDARIsACwUxu7U8NUr7zrgQoIfiUHgb1XryHLgmUqRBOqRwQNKnctmEoWuCiB9eOQaAuvgEALw_wcB) "400 cycles at 80% depth of discharge".
 We take this as the "drained" state.
 They also claim "The highest recharge efficiency of any sealed lead battery on the market - capable of 100% recharge in 4 - 6 hours," so our estimate should jive with this.

 The time required to restore the missing capacity, assuming perfect charging efficiency, is

-$$ \frac{84~\textrm{A hr} \cdot 0.2}{\eta_{charge} I_{charge}}$$
+$$ \frac{84~\textrm{A hr} \cdot 0.8}{\eta_{charge} I_{charge}} $$

 for charging current $I_{charge}$ and charging efficiency $\eta_{charge}$.
 The CC has a maximum output of 60 A, but this is determined by the voltage differential of the battery terminals vs. the CC output.
 Typical recommendations for charging currents are 10-30% of the A hr capacity (8.4 A), and [typical charging efficiencies](https://www.bogartengineering.com/support/application_notes/rpc_battery_charging_efficiency.html) are 85-90%.